TABLE OF CONTENTS

 3. Give a historic background

 Customers want to know what happened, historically, that caused you to create and develop your brand.
 Therefore, sharing your company’s history can help your customer see what led you to create your products or services (if you have one).
-It gives your audience a clearer insight as to the values and influences that have driven your brand to its position in the marketplace.
+It gives your audience a clearer insight into the values and influences that have driven your brand to its position in the marketplace.

 What it takes to tell a good story–some storytelling tips